rkapl123/CmdLogAddin/docs/README.md

 that can be set to True to allow for additional logging of the CmdLine Arguments and the parsed excel arguments to the event log (source is .NET Runtime).

 The Workbook.Open of the Workbook's VBA is called BEFORE the procedures defined in `start` or `startExt` have been executed, this is by Excel's design.

+Generally, Excel will be started minimized to be unobstrusive for an unexpecting user.
+To further "hide" Excel, you can add `hidden` to the start switches (so `starthidden` or `startExthidden`).
+In this case, after briefly being opened, Excel will turn off visible mode and thus "hide" from the desktop and the taskbar.
+In case the started macro didn't quit Excel (or excel was closed by LogFatal), visible mode will be turned on again after finishing the called macro.

 ## Logging